“1520 Arts champions non-traditional arts by providing platforms, resources and opportunities. A movement that pushes creative culture forward!”

-T he focus of 1520 ARTS is to help grow the Hip Hop community in Utah while providing local youth with an opportunity to develop their skills.
-This is done through competitions, workshops, performances and education.
-The ultimate goal is to provide members of our community with a chance to learn, work and create while exposing our local Hip Hop community to people from all over the country.
-By providing a forum to unite Hip Hop artists and their families in passion for their art, participants in 1520 Arts are inspired to succeed not only on the dance floor, but in life itself.
+T he focus of 1520 ARTS is to help grow the Arts community in Utah.
+This is done through platforms, workshops, performances and education.
+The ultimate goal is to provide members of our community with a chance to learn, work and create while exposing our local communities to people from all over the country.
+By providing a forum to unite artists and their families in passion for their art, participants in 1520 Arts are inspired to succeed not only on the dance floor, but in life itself.

 History

 J ames “Pyro” Karren and Joshua “Text” Perkins began throwing events in 2008.
 From 2006-2008 the bboy scene in Utah had seen a sharp decline.
 Many of the older dancers were perusing other life goals and there was a lack of young talent to take their place.
 The Bboy Federation initially started as a series of events called the X-Series.
 Pyro and Text used this event to set up exhibitions for both younger and seasoned dancers.
 This was done with the hope of putting a little more energy into the scene.
 It worked and it worked well.
 By 2009 Pyro & Text decided that the scene was ready for a little more.
 They had been approached to do a league style competition by an out of state organization.
 The deal for that league ultimately fell through, but the idea had already been put it motion.
 The two decided to trim the fat from the league and restructure it so that it benefited the scene.
 They wanted to create something that provided good events for dances and something that is cost effective for a young scene.
 2009 marked the first year of the league and brought with it the name The Bboy Federation.
 In 2012, The Bboy Federation was awarded 510c3 non-profit status and began to expand it’s programs.
 This included the creation of after school programs (2013), a stage production called They Reminisce (2014) and a full time facility called The HERC (2016).
-Now in its 10th year, The BBoy Federation has become 1520 Arts!
+We became 1520 Arts in ( 2019 ).
+Now in its 16th year, 1520 Arts is expanding its reach to connect with other cultural communities!

 Email Us